 In recent years, seniors and many others have fallen victim to email scams.
-These scams prey on the victims’ trust, and allow them to move forward with fraudulent transactions.
+These scams target elders and prey on the victims’ trust and allow them to move forward with fraudulent transactions.
+An elder law attorney can help you sort through information if you feel you might be a scam victim.
 Although there are many different email scams, here are two popular scams to watch out for.

 Nigerian 419 Scam

 The Nigerian 419 scam is the most popular email scheme.
 It is called 419 because that is the penal code section in Nigeria for fraud.
-This scam originated in Nigeria, but is no longer confined to just that country.
+This scam originated in Nigeria but is no longer confined to just that country.
 In the original scam, the scammer claims that a person of royalty in Nigeria (usually a prince) is imprisoned, needs to leave the country, their accounts frozen, and wants to move millions of dollars but cannot without your assistance.
-After attempting to develop a rapport with you, they will ask for personal information (e.g. bank information) so that you can transfer funds to them for a “small” price.
+After attempting to develop a rapport with you, they will ask for personal information (e.g., bank information) so that you can transfer funds to them for a “small” price.
 In return, you will receive millions of dollars when the prince is freed.
-Unfortunately, this is not the case and you will have your hard earned money stolen.
-To make matters worse, the scammer may continue the scheme by claiming there were problems with the original payment (e.g. extra transaction fees, legal fees, other hidden costs, etc.) and needs another payment to cover the additional expenses.
-If you allow this, the payments can continue for a prolonged period of time, possibly leaving you bankrupt.
-Other variations on this scam include: scammers claiming you are the benefactor of an inheritance, the scammer posing as love interest, scammers seeking or offering jobs, and scammers posing as the U.S. Government.
+Unfortunately, this is not the case, and you will have your hard-earned money stolen.
+To make matters worse, the scammer may continue the scheme by claiming there were problems with the original payment (e.g., extra transaction fees, legal fees, other hidden costs, etc.) and needs another payment to cover the additional expenses.
+If you allow this, the payments can continue for a prolonged period, possibly leaving you bankrupt.
+Other variations on this scam include scammers claiming you are the benefactor of an inheritance, the scammer posing as love interest, scammers seeking or offering jobs, and scammers posing as the U.S. Government.